CompuTec/computec-docs/docs/processforce/user-guide/manufacturing/manufacturing-order/mass-status-change.md

 You can define rules (e.g., equal, not equal, contains, is empty) and values that will be affected by the rule.
 A list of rules.

----

-Choose output status (you can find available options in the Possible Status Changes section).

-Click the Run button after setting up the above details.
+Once the output status is chosen (refer to the Possible Status Changes section), click the "Run" button to apply the changes.

 ## Step 3.
 Results

 ![Results](./media/mass-status-change/results.webp)

 In this step, you can see the mass document status change results.
-If the status of a specific document cannot be changed, a message will be displayed in the Processed Result column, e.g., Please fill required date first.
+If any MOs cannot be updated, an error message will appear in the Processed Result column, indicating necessary actions (e.g., "Please fill required date first").

+---
+The Mass Manufacturing Order Status Change function enhances efficiency by allowing bulk updates to MO statuses.
+By following the outlined steps, users can streamline their production workflows, minimize manual interventions, and ensure accurate tracking of manufacturing processes.